mukhamadazistholib/marinegeo.github.io/projects/sed-biome.md

 If you have any questions or concerns about the 2020 Network Project, contact Dr. Guibert Isis (iguibert@hku.hk) and MarineGEO (marinegeo-data@si.edu).

-### Data Submission
+### Online Data Submission

 1. Scan the completed field data sheets and save both paper and electronic versions locally.
 We do not require you to submit the scanned forms.

-2. Enter data into the provided data entry template.
-Each template is an Excel spreadsheet.
-Please provide as much protocol and sample metadata as possible, such as the protocol version and contact information.
-Use the "notes" columns to provide additional information or context if a relevant column doesn't already exist, rather than renaming or creating columns.
+2. Provide as much protocol and sample metadata as possible, such as the protocol version and contact information.
+Use the “notes” columns to provide additional information or context if a relevant column doesn’t already exist, rather than renaming or creating columns.

 3. Use our [online submission portal](https://marinegeo.github.io/data-submission) to upload Excel spreadsheets.

+### Sediment and Porewater Sampling Shipping

+#### Prepare the package:
+1. Make sure that the porewater samples (as well as the RNAlater tubes) are well sealed to avoid any gas exchange or leakage.
+We recommend using electrical tape on the top of the parafilm
+2. Freeze the samples at the lowest temperature possible: -80C is recommended
+3. When preparing the package, put an absorbent layer at the bottom of the package to avoid any issue with condensation
+4. Put the porewater samples surrounded by the frozen sediment samples so the porewater samples can stay cold longer
+5. Add blue gel packs to keep the package cold
+6. Pack the box tight with minimal air and sealed properly limiting heat transfer

+#### Prepare required documents:
+1. Fill out the invoice (invoice_partner) and the detailed list (Detailed_list).
+The field to fill out are highlighted in yellow
+2. Print the two excel files and the RNALater safety sheet
+3. Add the three documents to the package

+#### Ship the package:
-4. Mail sediment and porewater samples to:
+1. Mail sediment and porewater samples on dry ice as soon as possible to:
-Dr. Guibert Isis
+Dr. David M. Baker and Guibert Isis
 Swire Institute of Marine Science
-6N-01, Kadoorie Biological Sciences Building
+6S-19, Kadoorie Biological Sciences Building
 The University of Hong Kong
 Pokfulam road,
 999077 Hong Kong

-5. Contact Dr. Isis Guibert if you have any questions (iguibert@hku.hk)
++85263134035
++85267751690
+iguibert@hku.hk
+dmbaker@hku.hk

+2. Share the tracking number with Dr. Isis Guibert: iguibert@hku.hk

 ### Expectations